↓ Skip to main content

 Jennifer E. Smith, Christopher R. von Rueden, Mark van Vugt, Claudia Fichtel, Peter M. Kappeler

-The data shown below were collected from the profiles of 95 tweeters who shared this research output.
+The data shown below were collected from the profiles of 87 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers